MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 |2007-02-19 00:00:00.0000000|52|
 |2007-02-20 00:00:00.0000000|60|

-The [bin()](./bin-function.md) is the same as the floor() function in many languages.
-It simply reduces every value to the nearest multiple of the modulus that you supply, so that [summarize](./summarize-operator.md) can assign the rows to groups.
+*Syntax note*: The [bin()](./bin-function.md) is the same as the floor() function in many languages.
+It reduces every value to the nearest multiple of the modulus that you supply, so that [summarize](./summarize-operator.md) can assign the rows to groups.

 <a name="displaychartortable"></a>